tonychen05/ohio-discord-bot-2024/README.md

 First, you should get the URL for the repo by clicking the green **Code** button near the top right of this page.

 Now you should open a terminal window.
-Navigate to a directory where you would like to keep the local copy of the repo.
+Navigate to a directory where you would like to keep the local repo.
 (You should pick a directory that is easy to access from the command line, i.e. a directory that is not nested too deep in your file tree.)

 Lastly, use the following command
 ```bash